Here's How Russia Runs Its Disinformation Effort Against The 2018 Midterms

 When real black and Latino users complained, for example, that American news organizations weren't giving enough coverage to the bombings in Austin, Texas, the Russian influence specialists got on board.

-The project, in short, is applying an active measures playbook that's been around for decades in a 21st century context – with a twist.
+The project, in short, is applying an active measures playbook that has been around for decades in a 21st century context — with a twist.
 In the days of the Soviet Union, Moscow was interested in exporting Communism and supporting fellow travelers.
 Now there is very little ideology in this programming.
 The goal is simpler: chaos.

 How can foreigners be effective at this?